se-for-sci/se-for-sci.github.io/content/week01_intro/python_setup.md

 the name `.venv`.
 Never check it into git; it should be listed in your `.gitignore`.
-If you have the third-party package `virtualenv`, it's just faster and the pre-installed pip is updated more regularly than the Python standard library allows - it has the same interface).
+If you have the third-party package `virtualenv`, it's just faster and the pre-installed pip is updated more regularly than the Python standard library allows (it has the same interface).

 (Notice I didn't mention `python3 -m ensurepip`?
 That's because you don't need it with a virtualenv, the virtualenv will come with pip installed, even if it's